Madheshi Jana Adhikar Forum, Nepal: Madhesh Movement I

 On January 16, 2007, the Madhesi Jana Adhikar Forum, Nepal called a general strike in the Terai region of Nepal.
-The strike was called to demand amendments in the Interim Constitution to include federalism and a new delimitation of constituencies.
+The strike was called to demand amendments to the Interim Constitution to include federalism and a new delimitation of constituencies.
 During a protest in Kathmandu, 14 members of the party including chairman Upendra Yadav and member of the Interim Parliament, Amresh Kumar Singh were arrested after they had burnt copies of the Interim Constitution which they said had failed to address the demands of the Madhesi people.
 MJFN announced an indefinite vehicular strike in Janakpur against the arrest of Upendra Yadav and other activists of the organisation.
 During the enforcement of the strike in Lahan in Siraha District, clashes erupted between CPN (Maoist) and MJFN members after the Maoists opened fire when MJFN activists stopped a vehicle belonging to the Maoists.
-A 16-year-old boy from the MJFN side was klled in the incident.
+A 16-year-old boy from the MJFN side was killed in the incident.
 In the ensuing days deadly clashes and demonstrations in Siraha District and around the Terai region left several dead and many more injured.

 The ancestral house of CPN (Unified Marxist–Leninist) general secretary Madhav Kumar Nepal in Gaur in Rautahat District was also vandalised by MJFN activists and Nepal Sadbhawana Party leader Badri Mandal.
 The protests continued despite curfews imposed by the local administration and several protesters were injured after clashes with the police.
 Many government offices in the Terai were padlocked and signs saying Nepal Government were changed to Madhesh Government.
 On February 6, 2007, MJFN cadres abducted CPN (Maoist) leader and member of the Interim Parliament, Chinak Kurmi and other Maoist cadres in Bhairahwa.
 They were released after five hours after Kurmi apologised for harassing MJFN activists.